-BASIS FOR COMPARISON TRIGGERS PROCEDURES Running It can execute automatically based on the events.
-It can be invoked explicitly by the user.
-Parameter We can not pass parameters to triggers.
-We can pass parameters to procedures.
-Return Trigger never return value on execution.
-Procedure may return value/s on execution.
+BASIS FOR TRIGGERS PROCEDURES COMPARISON Running It can be invoked explicitly by It can execute automatically based on the events. the user.
+We can not pass parameters to We can pass parameters to Parameter procedures. triggers.
+Trigger never return value on Procedure may return value/s Return execution. on execution.